awalsh64/glider/README.md

 # glider
 ## Amanda Walsh 9/5/2022
-# This app can be access from:
+# This app is deployed to:
 https://awalsh64.github.io/glider/

 ## Build Setup